Your Glastonbury Day Trip Guide – Hidden Gems & Top Sites

 For a more eclectic shopping experience, wander through the streets of Glastonbury and explore the various independent shops and boutiques.
 In these shops, you’ll find various unique items, locally made art, clothing, and home decor.

-If you’re a fan of antiques or vintage finds, visit the Glastonbury Antiques Market held every Thursday.
+If you’re a fan of antiques or vintage finds, add the Glastonbury Antiques Market to your itinerary for your Glastonbury visit.
+It is held every Thursday.
 Here, you can browse an impressive collection of antique furniture, vintage clothing, and collectibles.

 Where to eat in Glastonbury